Our Services

 Ulcerative colitis is a form of inflammatory bowel disease (IBD).
 It requires long-term medical management.

-If your symptoms are ongoing, you can use a free AI-powered symptom checker for Ulcerative Colitis to help you understand whether your symptoms align with this condition and what questions to bring to your doctor.
+If your symptoms are ongoing, you can check your symptoms with a free AI-powered tool to help you understand what might be causing them and prepare important questions before speaking to your doctor.

 This is not a diagnosis — but it can help guide your next steps before speaking to a doctor.